hshdacs/Hall_of_Fame/SRH_Platform_Documentation_v1.md

 ## 24. License & Repository Info

-This project is maintained by SRH University Heidelberg for educational use.
+This project is maintained by SRH Hochschule Heidelberg for educational use.
 License: MIT License (or as per SRH internal policy).
 Repository URL: https://github.com/hshdacs/Hall_of_Fame.git